-Quick link: Want to see these fields on your own IP (or any public IP)?
-Use the MyIPNow IP Lookup.
+Quick link: Want to check these fields yourself?
+Try the MyIPNow IP Lookup on your own IP or any public IP.

 IP lookup fields reference